-Number of contemporary DWI and domestic violence cases files described and made available online via a descriptive finding aid to support law enforcement, attorneys, the courts and the public.
-Target: 15,000
+Number of records described and made available online via a descriptive finding aid to support law enforcement, attorneys, the courts and the public.
+Target 15,000.

 Number of agency educational, research, preservation and community outreach activities that foster and facilitate an appreciation and understanding of New Mexico history and culture.
 Target: 25